(a) Construction of the formula : We will use Hermite

 &= \int_a^b w(x) [\ell_i(x)]^2 \ud x > 0

-\end{aligned} w i = ∫ a b w ( x ) h i ( x ) d x = ∫ a b w ( x ) [ 1 − 2 ℓ i ′ ( x i ) ( x − x i )] [ ℓ i ( x ) ] 2 d x = ∫ a b w ( x ) [ ℓ i ( x ) ] 2 d x − 2 ℓ i ′ ( x i ) = 0 ∫ a b w ( x ) h ~ i ( x ) d x = ∫ a b w ( x ) [ ℓ i ( x ) ] 2 d x > 0 (e) Error formula : Assume that
+\end{aligned} w i = ∫ a b w ( x ) h i ( x ) d x = ∫ a b w ( x ) [ 1 − 2 ℓ i ′ ( x i ) ( x − x i )] [ ℓ i ( x ) ] 2 d x = ∫ a b w ( x ) [ ℓ i ( x ) ] 2 d x − 2 ℓ i ′ ( x i ) = 0 ∫ a b w ( x ) h ~ i ( x ) d x = ∫ a b w ( x ) [ ℓ i ( x ) ] 2 d x > 0 (e) Error formula : Assume that f ∈ C 2 n [ a , b ] f \in \cts^{2n}[a,b] f ∈ C 2 n [ a , b ] .
+Then the integration error is

 E n ( f ) = ∫ a b w ( x ) e n ( x ) d x = ∫ a b w ( x ) [ ψ n ( x ) ] 2 f [ x 1 , x 1 , … , x n , x n , x ] d x = f [ x 1 , x 1 , … , x n , x n , ξ ] ∫ a b w ( x ) [ ψ n ( x ) ] 2 d x , ξ ∈ [ a , b ] = f ( 2 n ) ( η ) ( 2 n ) !
-1 A n 2 ∫ a b w ( x ) [ ψ n ( x ) ] 2 d x = f ( 2 n ) ( η ) ( 2 n ) !
+1 A n 2 ∫ a b w ( x ) [ ϕ n ( x ) ] 2 d x = f ( 2 n ) ( η ) ( 2 n ) !
 1 A n 2 γ n \begin{aligned}

 E_n(f)

-&= \int_a^b w(x) e_n(x) \ud x = \int_a^b w(x) [\psi_n(x)]^2 f[x_1,x_1,\ldots,x_n,x_n,x] \ud x \\
+&= \int_a^b w(x) [\psi_n(x)]^2 f[x_1,x_1,\ldots,x_n,x_n,x] \ud x \\

 &= f[x_1,x_1,\ldots,x_n,x_n,\xi] \int_a^b w(x) [\psi_n(x)]^2 \ud x, \quad \xi\in[a,b] \\

-&= \frac{f^{(2n)}(\eta)}{(2n)!} \frac{1}{A_n^2} \int_a^b w(x) [\psi_n(x)]^2 \ud x = \frac{f^{(2n)}(\eta)}{(2n)!} \frac{1}{A_n^2} \gamma_n
+&= \frac{f^{(2n)}(\eta)}{(2n)!} \frac{1}{A_n^2} \int_a^b w(x) [\phi_n(x)]^2 \ud x \\

-\end{aligned} E n ( f ) = ∫ a b w ( x ) e n ( x ) d x = ∫ a b w ( x ) [ ψ n ( x ) ] 2 f [ x 1 , x 1 , … , x n , x n , x ] d x = f [ x 1 , x 1 , … , x n , x n , ξ ] ∫ a b w ( x ) [ ψ n ( x ) ] 2 d x , ξ ∈ [ a , b ] = ( 2 n )! f ( 2 n ) ( η ) A n 2 1 ∫ a b w ( x ) [ ψ n ( x ) ] 2 d x = ( 2 n )! f ( 2 n ) ( η ) A n 2 1 γ n (f) Formula for the weights : We have already shown that the weights are positive.
-To obtain a simpler formula, take f ( x ) = ℓ i ( x ) f(x) = \ell_i(x) f ( x ) = ℓ i ( x ) and note that degree(ℓ i ) = n − 1 \ell_i)=n-1 ℓ i ) = n − 1
+\end{aligned} E n ( f ) = ∫ a b w ( x ) e n ( x ) d x = ∫ a b w ( x ) [ ψ n ( x ) ] 2 f [ x 1 , x 1 , … , x n , x n , x ] d x = f [ x 1 , x 1 , … , x n , x n , ξ ] ∫ a b w ( x ) [ ψ n ( x ) ] 2 d x , ξ ∈ [ a , b ] = ( 2 n )! f ( 2 n ) ( η ) A n 2 1 ∫ a b w ( x ) [ ϕ n ( x ) ] 2 d x = ( 2 n )! f ( 2 n ) ( η ) A n 2 1 γ n (f) Formula for the weights : We have already shown that the weights are positive.
+To obtain a simpler formula, take f ( x ) = ℓ i ( x ) f(x) = \ell_i(x) f ( x ) = ℓ i ( x ) and note that degree(ℓ i ) = n − 1 \ell_i)=n-1 ℓ i ) = n − 1 , it can be exactly integrated

-∫ a b w ( x ) ℓ i ( x ) d x = ∑ j = 1 n w j ℓ i ( x j ) + E n ( ℓ i ) = w i + 0 \int_a^b w(x) \ell_i(x) \ud x = \sum_{j=1}^n w_j \ell_i(x_j) + E_n(\ell_i) = w_i + 0 ∫ a b w ( x ) ℓ i ( x ) d x = j = 1 ∑ n w j ℓ i ( x j ) + E n ( ℓ i ) = w i + 0 Hence
+∫ a b w ( x ) ℓ i ( x ) d x = ∑ j = 1 n w j ℓ i ( x j ) + E n ( ℓ i ) = w i + 0 \int_a^b w(x) \ell_i(x) \ud x = \sum_{j=1}^n w_j \ell_i(x_j) + E_n(\ell_i) = w_i + 0 ∫ a b w ( x ) ℓ i ( x ) d x = j = 1 ∑ n w j ℓ i ( x j ) + E n ( ℓ i ) = w i + 0 Hence (this was also shown in Section 8.8.2 )

-w i = ∫ a b w ( x ) ℓ i ( x ) d x = 1 ϕ n ′ ( x i ) ∫ a b w ( x ) ϕ n ( x ) ( x − x i ) d x w_i = \int_a^b w(x) \ell_i(x) \ud x = \frac{1}{\phi_n'(x_i)} \int_a^b \frac{w(x) \phi_n(x)}{(x-x_i)} \ud x w i = ∫ a b w ( x ) ℓ i ( x ) d x = ϕ n ′ ( x i ) 1 ∫ a b ( x − x i ) w ( x ) ϕ n ( x ) d x Recall the Christoffel-Darboux identity
+w i = ∫ a b w ( x ) ℓ i ( x ) d x = 1 ϕ n ′ ( x i ) ∫ a b w ( x ) ϕ n ( x ) ( x − x i ) d x w_i = \int_a^b w(x) \ell_i(x) \ud x = \frac{1}{\phi_n'(x_i)} \int_a^b \frac{w(x) \phi_n(x)}{(x-x_i)} \ud x w i = ∫ a b w ( x ) ℓ i ( x ) d x = ϕ n ′ ( x i ) 1 ∫ a b ( x − x i ) w ( x ) ϕ n ( x ) d x Recall the Christoffel-Darboux identity from Section 8.9.3

 ∑ k = 0 n ϕ k ( x ) ϕ k ( y ) γ k = ϕ n + 1 ( x ) ϕ n ( y ) − ϕ n ( x ) ϕ n + 1 ( y ) a n γ n ( x − y ) , x ≠ y \sum_{k=0}^n \frac{\phi_k(x) \phi_k(y)}{\gamma_k} = \frac{\phi_{n+1}(x) \phi_n(y) - \phi_n(x) \phi_{n+1}(y)}{a_n \gamma_n (x-y)}, \qquad x \ne y k = 0 ∑ n γ k ϕ k ( x ) ϕ k ( y ) = a n γ n ( x − y ) ϕ n + 1 ( x ) ϕ n ( y ) − ϕ n ( x ) ϕ n + 1 ( y ) , x = y Take y = x i y = x_i y = x i and use ϕ n ( y ) = ϕ n ( x i ) = 0 \phi_n(y)=\phi_n(x_i)=0 ϕ n ( y ) = ϕ n ( x i ) = 0